tirupati17/firebase-graphql-apollo-server/README.md

 ## What is Apollo Client?
 >  Platform which gives the implementation of GraphQL which transfers data between the server (i.e In the tutorial it is Firebase Cloud Functions) and client (iOS App).

-The entire project based on Apollo iOS Client which writes GraphQL query and apollo client takes care of requesting & caching of network data which operates over a single endpoint using HTTP.

 In this article, we will discuss how to set up the Firebase Cloud Function along with the apollo server via apollo-server-express which pairs well with Firebase cloud functions.

 >  NOTE: We assume you know basic of [firebase CLI](https://firebase.google.com/docs/cli) and setting up Node projects.